jilleb/mib1-toolbox/README.md

 - Let the unit run the entire software update.
 It will reboot several times
 - When it's done, it will ask you to connect a computer and clear the error codes.
 This is not needed.
 - The unit will restart one final time and you're back at the main car menu.
 Installation is now done.
-- Hold the MENU button, and go to TESTMODE.
-On older versions you can go to the developer menu by holding the MENU button for about 10 seconds.
+- Hold the MENU button for about 10 seconds.
+The developer menu will show.
+During installation developer mode is activated automatically.
+If this is not working for some reason on your unit, you need OBD11/VCDS to enable developer mode.
 - Go to the Green Developer Menu
 - There will be an additional menu called "mqbcoding".
 When you see this, the installation was succesful.
 - You're now done.